chetan6780/Complete-Preparation/Leetcode/20_validParentheses.md

 - if the string is empty, return true
 - if the string has an odd number of characters, return false
-- Create a stack to store paranthesis.
+- Create a stack to store parenthesis.
-- if character is any opening paranthesis, push it to the stack
+- if character is any opening parenthesis, push it to the stack
-- after first if, if stack is empty, which means the character is closing paranthesis, return false
+- after first if, if stack is empty, which means the character is closing parenthesis, return false
 - else
-  - current character is matching paranthesis of top char of stach, pop that opening character from stack.
+  - current character is matching parenthesis of top char of stack, pop that opening character from stack.
   - else push it in the stack.
 - return true if stack is empty else false.